mjtanner-github/Great_JATE/README.md

 # Great_JATE
-This is a student programing project demonstrating Progressive Web Application (PWA) facility.
+This is a student programing project demonstrating Progressive Web Application (PWA) facilities.

 ![Title Screen](./ReadMe/fig_1.png)

 ## Introduction

-J.A.T.E (Just Another Text Editor) is a single page text editor application that runs in the browser and meets Progressive Web Application (PWA) criteria, that is - works offline, may be installed, and mplements an "app shell" architecture.
-Additionally, it incorporates redundant data assurance features including browser local storage and indexedDB.
+J.A.T.E (Just Another Text Editor) is a single page text editor application that runs in the browser and meets Progressive Web Application (PWA) criteria, that is - works offline, may be installed, and implements an "app shell" architecture.
+Additionally, it incorporates redundant data assurance features including browser local storage and IndexedDB.

 ## Links